chiselverify/chiselverify/README.md

 The current implementation allows for the following special types of timing:
 - `Eventually`: This sees if a cross hit was detected at any point in the next given amount of cycles.
 - `Always`: This only considers a hit if the it was detected every cycle in the next given amount of cycles.
-- `Exactly`: This only considers a hit that if it was detected exactly after a given amount of cycles.
+- `Exactly`: This only considers a hit if it was detected exactly after a given amount of cycles.

 # Example Use Cases